thepaqui/42_so_long/README.md

 Maps shouldn't be any larger than ~60 (width) by ~30 (height) for playability's sake (if the game uses 32x32 textures).

-The game will start lagging if you have ~150+ coins (only tested on the 42 Nice computers).
+The game will start lagging if you have too many collectibles,
-So if you have 150 or more coins on screen (less with bonuses), they won't be animated for performance's sake.
+so the `MAXCOINS` macro sets the number over which collectibles won't be animated anymore.
-You can modify this threshold in `srcs/game.h` with the `MAXCOINS` macro.
+You can modify this threshold in `srcs/game.h` or `bonus/srcs/game_bonus.h` with the `MAXCOINS` macro.

 You can modify a lot of things in this game.
 Check out my comments in `bonus/srcs/game_bonus.h` and in `bonus/process/process_bonus.h` to know what to change.